 The employees and supervisors who may have been negligent and responsible for causing your injury, will probably not care and will likely tell the truth, refuse to testify or be unavailable to testify.

 When the employee responsible for causing the accident doesn’t testify, there is no one to contradict your testimony about how the accident happened.

 If the employee responsible for causing your accident doesn’t testify, you will likely be entitled to summary judgment on liability (a court ruling that the defendant is 100% responsible for causing your injury) which entitles you to 9% interest.

-We represented a woman who was struck by a forklift in a warehouse store which went out of business.
-The forklift operator was gone and never testified at a deposition.
+After the accident, the store went out of business.
+The forklift operator was gone and, having no reason to cooperate, never testified at a deposition.
 We won summary judgment on liability which entitled our client to 9% interest.
-The insurance company immediately offered their entire $1 million policy to settle.
+The insurance company offered $750,000 and two months later settled for its entire $1 million policy.